-The Ancient Cyclopean Walls of Kefalonia Greece, Ionian: In Kefalonia, there is a great site for the visitors of the island.
-It is the Cyclopean Walls, located near the former Doric temple of Demeter and some compare it to the Great Wall of China.
-They are called Cyclopean Walls because people indeed thought they were built by the one-eyed giants, the Cyclops.
+In Kefalonia, there is a great site for visitors - the Ancient Cyclopean Walls, located near the former Doric temple of Demeter and some compare it to the Great Wall of China.
+They are called Cyclopean because people indeed thought they were built by one-eyed giants (Cyclops).

-These walls were meant to protect the ancient town of Krani.
-You can find remains of buildings from this town near the walls.
-The town used to be at the end of the Koutavos Bay and overlooked the whole region.
-The Krania plain was the main location of this city.
+They were meant to protect the ancient town of Krani.
+You can find remains of buildings from this town near them.
+The town used to be at the end of Koutavos Bay and overlooked the whole region.
+The Krania Plain was the main location of this city.

-Krani was one of the cities of Kefalonia that belonged to a kingdom called Ancient Sami.
-This kingdom dominated Kelafonia for over three thousand years.
-The famous archeologist N. Kyparissis believes that the history of Kefalonia is depicted in these walls.
+Krani was one of the cities of Kefalonia that constituted a kingdom called Ancient Sami, which dominated Kelafonia for over three thousand years.
+The famous archeologist N. Kyparissis believes that the history of Kefalonia is depicted in the Cyclopean walls.
 You can glimpse the ancient times right up to the years when the Roman Empire ruled this island.
-This time of period would be about three thousand years.
+This time period was about three thousand years.
 The golden age of this island was during the Mycenean period.

-People were able to communicate with the islands of Ithaca, Lefkada and the Cycladic group of islands.
-All this communication ended when the island was destroyed by the volcanic eruption of Santorini.
-On a hill called Riza near these walls, there are many chamber tombs that existed before the Mycenaean period.
+Near the walls, on a hill called Riza, many chamber tombs existed before the Mycenaean period.
 Unfortunately, these tombs have been plundered and damaged.
 This hill was used as a necropolis for the ancient city of Krani.
 These cyclopean walls bear testimony to the fact that there was indeed ancient inhabitation on this island.

-The Cyclopean Walls of Ancient Krani is located in Argostoli village, just a 15-minute drive away from the central bus station.
+The Cyclopean Walls of Ancient Krani are located in Argostoli Village, just a 15-minute drive away from the central bus station.

-By Public transfers: The central bus station of the island is located at Argostoli.
-There are bus connections between this bus station and the most areas of the island.
+Public transport: The central bus station of the island is located in Argostoli.
+There are bus connections between this bus station and most areas of the island.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don't always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don't always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.